 Sometimes I know exactly who needs to be taught and what they need to be taught.
 Most of the time, I sense the leadership of the Spirit pushing me to teach believers from a certain theme or topic.
 Other times, I might be certain that He wants me to teach through a book of the Bible or simply preach a few messages from a certain portion of Scripture.
 But at all times, I know that God has called me to teach believers how to live right for God.
 This is done by staying in communion with Christ and staying in His holy word.
 Because of this compulsion, I rarely allow myself to get too involved with other outside interests.

-3. I must equip believers to do these first two tasks.
+3. I must train believers to do these first two tasks.
 This could be called pastoral equipping.